5.

 h-s chart of single-stage working machine with inlet and outlet branche

-(a) pressure loss in inlet branche (change i-1); (b) pressure loss in outlet branche (change 3-e).
+(a) pressure loss in inlet branche (change i-1); (b) pressure loss in outlet branche (change 3-e); (c) h-s chart of single stage working machine with inlet and outlet branche.
 Index i denotes the working gas state at the inlet, index e denotes the state at the outlet, index 1 denotes the working gas state in front of the rotor, index 2 denotes the state behind the rotor, index 3 denotes the state at the outlet of the stage (rotor+diffuser), index s denotes the stagnation state.

 Losses through external leakage